MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 \subsection{Evaluation metrics}

-Segmentation methods based on U-Net primarily employ pixel-level evaluation metrics, including the IoU, nIoU, $P_d$, and $F_a$.
+Segmentation approaches predominantly utilize pixel-wise evaluation metrics, such as IoU, nIoU, $P_d$, and $F_a$.
 These measures focus on assessing the shape characteristics of the detected targets.
-(1)IoU: The IoU (intersection over union) is a pixel-level evaluation metric designed to measure an algorithm’s ability to delineate target contours.
+(1) IoU: IoU is a pixel-level evaluation metric designed to measure an algorithm’s ability to delineate target contours.
 It quantifies model performance by computing the ratio between the intersection and union of the predicted and ground truth regions.
 The definition is as follows:

-(2)nIoU: nIoU is a standardized version of the IoU specifically designed for infrared small target segmentation.
-Its primary objective is to provide a more precise assessment of small target segmentation performance while mitigating the influence of large targets on the results.
+(2) nIoU: nIoU is a normalized variant of IoU.
+Its main goal is to provide a more precise assessment of small target segmentation performance while reducing the impact of larger targets on the outcomes.